-Farmacy Honey Savoir
+Farmacy Honey Savior

 Sounds fancy, doesn’t it?
 It is!
 At $34 a bottle, you’re probably thinking, “This had better work.”
 Trust me, it does.
-Not only will a dab of this yummy-smelling and good-feeling salve immediately soothe your ashy patches, Farmacy Honey Savoir is also your go-to cure for paper cuts, kitchen knife nicks, and unfortunate razor burn.
+Not only will a dab of this yummy-smelling and good-feeling salve immediately soothe your ashy patches, Farmacy Honey Savior is also your go-to cure for paper cuts, kitchen knife nicks, and unfortunate razor burn.
 My household self care kit isn’t complete without it, making it a must-have product for dry hands

 First Aid Beauty Ultra Repair Cream